Polynomial $\chi$-boundedness for excluding $P_5$: Preliminaries and proof overview

-There are a number of nontrivial technical issues arising from this approach, however, mainly because chromatic number is generally not amenable to counting.
-To explain, most of the counting-based steps in~\cite{density7} such as double counting, random sampling, and the ``comb'' lemma~\cite[Lemma 2.1]{MR4563865} are no longer applicable in our current setting of $\chi$-dense graphs.
-For this reason, we have to develop a workaround in the first round (see \cref{sec:1incre}), and have to implement a different kind of chromatic density increment in the second round compared to its counterpart in~\cite[Section 7]{density7} (see \cref{sec:2incre}).
-In both rounds, we need to rely more on the $P_5$-free hypothesis; in particular, the second round will require the following consequence of combining \cref{lem:chirdl}, the first round, and the \erh{} property of $P_5$~\cite{density7}.
-Here and in what follows, for a graph $G$ with disjoint $A,B\subset V(G)$, we say that $B$ is {\em $(\eps,\chi)$-dense} to $A$ in $G$ if $\chi(A\setminus N_G(v))< \eps\cdot\chi(A)$ for all $v\in B$; and a blockade $(B_1,\ldots,B_k)$ in $G$ is {\em $(\eps,\chi)$-dense} if $B_j$ is $(\eps,\chi)$-dense to $B_i$ for all $i,j\in[k]$ with $i<j$ (these definitions first appeared in~\cite{2024hchi} under the name {\em $\eps$-vivid}).
+There are a number of nontrivial technical issues arising from this approach, however, mainly because chromatic number is generally not amenable to counting vertices.
+To explain, the inequality $\chi(A)+\chi(B)\ge\chi(A\cup B)$ for all disjoint vertex subsets $A,B$ in any given ($P_5$-free) graph $G$ is far from an equality in general; and so most of the counting-based steps in~\cite{density7} such as double counting, random sampling, and the `comb' lemma~\cite[Lemma 2.1]{MR4563865} are no longer applicable in our current setting of $\chi$-dense graphs.
+Thus, we have to develop a workaround in the first round (see \cref{sec:1incre}), and have to implement a different kind of chromatic density increment in the second round compared to its counterpart in~\cite[Section 7]{density7} (see \cref{sec:2incre}).
+To describe the difference in the second round, we need a couple more definitions.
+For a graph $G$ with disjoint $A,B\subset V(G)$, we say that $B$ is {\em $(\eps,\chi)$-dense} to $A$ in $G$ if $\chi(A\setminus N_G(v))< \eps\cdot\chi(A)$ for all $v\in B$; and a blockade $(B_1,\ldots,B_k)$ in $G$ is {\em $(\eps,\chi)$-dense} if $B_j$ is $(\eps,\chi)$-dense to $B_i$ for all $i,j\in[k]$ with $i<j$ (these definitions first appeared in~\cite[Chapter 14]{2025thes} under the term {\em $\eps$-vivid}).
+The following lemma is the key component of the second round, and will be proved in \cref{sec:conv} by combining \cref{lem:chirdl}, the first round, and the \erh{} property of $P_5$~\cite{density7}, the last of which is critical in producing two separate~outcomes.